Xavopls/Comfy-Bot/README.md

 Comfy is a crypto algo trading bot based on [freqtrade](https://www.freqtrade.io).

 ## Documentation
-I invite you to read the bot documentation to ensure you understand how the bot is working if you are willing to use it.
+I invite you to read the bot documentation to ensure you understand how the bot is working.
-Please find the complete documentation on the [freqtrade official site](https://www.freqtrade.io).
+Please find the complete documentation on the [freqtrade official site](https://www.freqtrade.io/en/stable/bot-basics/).

+## Strategy inventory
+Todo <3

 ## Disclaimer
 The strategies developed in this repository are for educational purposes only.